 MSW/MJ in Child and Family Law

-This program allows those seeking leadership positions in child and family welfare and advocacy to earn their MSW in tandem with their MJ degree.
-The MJ degree is offered 100% online, and both degrees can be earned in a total of three years for full time students.
+This program allows those seeking leadership positions in child and family welfare and advocacy to earn their MSW on campus in tandem with their online MJ degree.
+The degrees are applicable to many substantive fields, including child welfare, domestic relations, juvenile justice, domestic violence, immigration, services to the elderly, and mental health.
+The MJ degree is offered 100% online and the Social Work Degree has a combination of online and in-person courses.
+Both degrees can be earned in a total of three years for full-time students.

-- Study at Loyola's well-established, highly respected Schools of Social Work and Law.
+- Study at Loyola's well-established, highly respected School of Social Work and Law.

-- 100% online MJ is led by a faculty of law practitioners who both teach and practice in the various facets of child law and policy.
+- MJ is led by a faculty of law practitioners who both teach and practice in the various facets of child law and policy.

 - Complete both degrees in three years for full-time students.